VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/working-with-orders/returns-lifecycle.md

 ---
 ## Introduction

-RMA request (return) is modeled as RmaReturn entity in VCF data model.В RmaReturn isВ integral part of an Order.
-RmaReturn may be created for an Order of state Completed.В A returnВ life cycle is divided into separate distinct states (enumeration):
+RMA request (return) is modeled as RmaReturn entity in VCF data model.
+RmaReturn is integral part of an Order.
+RmaReturn may be created for an Order of state Completed.
+A return life cycle is divided into separate distinct states (enumeration):

 ```
-publicВ enumВ RmaRequestStatus
+public enum RmaRequestStatus
 {
-  CompleteВ =В 1,
+  Complete = 1,
-  CanceledВ =В 2,
+  Canceled = 2,
-  AwaitingStockReturnВ =В 4,
+  AwaitingStockReturn = 4,
-  AwaitingCompletionВ =В 8
+  AwaitingCompletion = 8
 }
 ```

-RmaReturn isВ alwaysВ in one ofВ enumeration'sВ RmaRequestStatusВ states.В If exact enumeration mach wouldn't be found then it's considered to be in a state ofВ **AwaitingStockReturn**.В State changing is controlled byВ StateMachineBase<string> implementation (RmaRequestStateMachineImplВ class).
-This actuallyВ implements theВ state diagram depicted below and controls state transitions.
+RmaReturn is always in one of enumeration's RmaRequestStatus states.
+If exact enumeration mach wouldn't be found then it's considered to be in a state of **AwaitingStockReturn**.
+State changing is controlled by StateMachineBase<string> implementation (RmaRequestStateMachineImpl class).
+This actually implements the state diagram depicted below and controls state transitions.

 <img src="../../../assets/images/docs/image2013-6-6_16_23_30.png" />

 ## Create return

 Return is created as a part of an order.
-It's initial state can beВ **AwaitingStockReturn** orВ **AwaitingCompletion**.
-Return amount is calculated in external workflow, which isВ accessibleВ trough service.
+It's initial state can be **AwaitingStockReturn** or **AwaitingCompletion**.
+Return amount is calculated in external workflow, which is accessible trough service.

 ```
 public Order CreateRmaReturn(Order order)